ImperialCollegeLondon/freqmix/README.md

 **freqmix** is a library for identifying frequency mixing interactions in neural data.

 To receive updates on code releases, please 👀 watch or ⭐️ star this repository!

+Rhythmic neural oscillations underpin cognitive and motoric processes and regulate numerous activity-dependent cellular processes in the brain.
+In the presence of non-linearities, concurrent oscillatory signals can combine to generate novel oscillations, a process described as frequency mixing.
+It has not yet been determined whether frequency mixing occurs at the single neuron, nor the origin of frequency mixing in neural activity.
+Moreover, the presence of frequency mixing in human brain activity and whether it plays a functional role is still an open question.
+Here, we introduce a mathematical framework to robustly identify frequency mixing interactions in noisy data using higher-order dependence tests on the instantaneous phase of frequency components.

 # Installation